-The Yellow Ribbon Program provides additional amounts towards the remaining balance of tuition and fees not covered by the annual maximum of the Post 9/11 GI Bill.
-You must be eligible at the maximum rate (100%) for the GI Bill as determined by the VA.
-The Yellow Ribbon amount is split evenly between the Department of Veterans Affairs and Seton Hall Law, and has an annual maximum of $30,000.
+The Yellow Ribbon Program provides additional amounts towards the remaining balance of tuition and fees not covered by the annual maximum of the Post 9/11 GI Bill®.
+You must be eligible at the maximum rate (100%) for the GI Bill® as determined by the VA.
+The Yellow Ribbon amount is split evenly between the Department of Veterans Affairs and Seton Hall Law.
 There are an unlimited amounts of slots for the Yellow Ribbon Program at Seton Hall Law.

 Not sure which veterans benefits to use?